 Will it be mandatory for doctors in BC to take the COVID-19 vaccine?

-The Ministry of Health has advised It will not be mandatory for doctors and others working in the health care system to take the COVID-19 vaccine, however, it encourages them to do so.
+The Ministry of Health has advised It will not be mandatory for doctors and others working in the health care system to take the COVID-19 vaccine, however; it is highly encouraged.

 Those who decline the COVID-19 vaccination will need to continue to follow strict guidelines around health checks and the use of personal protective equipment.